radon-h2020/radon-function-lib/README.md

 There are a number of function artifacts located in `functions/snyk_test/test_artifacts`, that can be used to test function.
 Each test case is expressed in a .json file in `functions/snyk_test/tests` and can be tested by running `sls invoke -f snyk_test -p functions/snyk_test/tests/<test file>`.
 The script `test.sh` automates this.

+### Adding support for more runtimes

+Support for more runtimes can be added by adding a corresponding class in the file `functions/snyk_test/dependency_tester.py`, which implmentes the method `test()`, which will use the python snyk api to test that specific runtimes dependecy configuration file.